maximemulder/clam/README.md

     <tr>
 <td><pre><code>def two = 1 + 1
 def id = (p) -> p
-def inf = (p) -> inf(p)
 def foo = (f) -> {f(123), f("Hello")}
 def bar = foo(id)
+def max = (l, r) -> if l > r then l else r def infinite = (p) -> inf(p) def impredicative = id(id)
-def bounded = (f) -> {f, f(1)}
+def recursive = (p) -> recursive
-def unpred = id(id)
 def not_ml = {id_bis = (p) -> p, z = 0}
-def max = (l, r) -> if l > r then l else r def is_even = (n) -> !is_odd(n)
+def is_even = (n) -> !is_odd(n)
 def is_odd = (n) -> if n == 0
              then false else !is_even(n - 1)</code></pre></td>
 <td><pre><code>two: Int
 id: ['A] -> ('A) -> 'A
-inf: (Top) -> Bot
 foo: ['A, 'B] -> (((Int) -> 'A) & ((String) -> 'B)) -> {'A, 'B}
 bar: {Int, String}
-bounded: ['A, 'B: ..
-(Int) -> 'A] -> ('B) -> {'B, 'A}
-unpred: ['A] -> ('A) -> 'A
-not_ml: {id_bis: ['A] -> ('A) -> 'A, z: Int}
 max: ['A: ..
 Int] -> ('A, 'A) -> 'A
+infinite: (Top) -> Bot
+impredicative: ['A] -> ('A) -> 'A
+recursive: 'A. (Top) -> 'A
+not_ml: {id_bis: ['A] -> ('A) -> 'A, z: Int}
 is_even: (Int) -> Bool
 is_odd: (Int) -> Bool
 ​</code></pre></td>
     </tr>
 </table>

+As shown by these examples, Clam's type inference algorithm supports both impredicative polymorphism, subtyping, and recursive types.
+It is this Clam's most advanced feature, and although it has not been formalized yet and would benefit from a little code polishing, practical tests show that it measures well against the world's most advanced type inference algorithms, and even outperform them in some cases.
+Comparisons against the [SuperF paper](https://dl.acm.org/doi/10.1145/3632890) can be found in the `tests/infer/all.clam` test.

-More examples of type inference can be found in the `tests/infer` directory.
-Some of these examples, as well as several parts of the algorithm, were inspired by TACO Lab's [SuperF](https://hkust-taco.github.io/superf/) and [MLScript](https://hkust-taco.github.io/mlscript/) languages.
+Some of these examples, as well as some parts of the algorithm, were inspired by the forementioned TACO Lab's [SuperF](https://hkust-taco.github.io/superf/) and [MLScript](https://hkust-taco.github.io/mlscript/) languages.

-*\* The type inference algorithm is still a little dirty and probably has a few bugs in it (notably with recursive types).
-Nevertheless, most programs as well as all the tests and examples provided work, and I am in the process of cleaning the algorithm.
-It should also be noted that type inference is impossible for some expressions involving tuple projections or type applications.*

 ## Recursive types

-Clam does not feature recursive types yet, which is quite limiting.
+Although Clam's type inference algorithm is capable of infering recursive types, Clam does not support this feature yet.

 # Correctness

-There is currently no mathematical proof of correctness for this language or interpeter.
-But I hope I will be able to write one one day.
-While some code (notably for type inference) is still rough at the time of writing these lines, all the examples provided work, as well as all the unit tests and the sample programs found in the `tests` directory.
+There is currently no mathematical proof of correctness for this language or interpeter, but I wish to write one one day.
+While the code may still be rough in some places, all the examples provided work, as well as all the unit tests and the sample programs found in the `tests` directory.

 # Roadmap